 Free Printable Recipe Card for Puppy Chow for a Large Group

 RECIPE NOTE: The traditional puppy chow recipe calls for vanilla extract.
 I don’t add it to my puppy chow because we have found we like it without it.
-If you like it with vanilla, stir in 2 teaspoons to the melted peanut butter and chocolate before pouring it onto the cereal.

 MORE EASY DESSERT RECIPES TO TRY: